Routing Access Request notifications | Teleport

 How it works

+The Access Monitoring Rule (AMR) is a dynamic Teleport resource that matches audit events with certain characteristics and instructs Teleport plugins to take action when it receives these events.
+Teleport plugins connect to the Teleport Auth Service and listen for AMRs.
+If an AMR matches the plugin, the plugin loads the the AMR and uses it to process incoming events.

+Plugins implement AMR handling logic separately from one another.
 Currently, only a subset of hosted plugins support notification routing rules.
 We are working on extending support to the rest of hosted plugins.
-Keep an eye on Teleport changelog to learn about new plugins being added.
+Keep an eye on Teleport changelog to learn about new plugins.

 Prerequisites